-Testing Center Student Workers assist with the administrative side of exam coordination, preparing students for exams, monitoring testing environments, and performing general office work, among other duties.
-TC Student Workers develop skills that can be a great advantage to them after graduation, including experience working with individuals from diverse cultural, linguistic, and neurodiverse backgrounds; experience with confidential informational and materials; and effective interpersonal communication skills.
-This position requires that students be available to work during midterms and finals and pays at an hourly rate of $15.
+Proctors make it possible for DSP students to receive their exam accommodations by picking up the exam, monitoring testing environments, and returning the exam to the instructor afterwards.
+Proctors develop skills that can be a great advantage to them after graduation, including experience working with individuals from diverse cultural, linguistic, and neurodiverse backgrounds; experience with confidential informational and materials; and effective interpersonal communication skills.
+This position requires that students be available to work during midterms and the entirety of finals week and pays at an hourly rate of $15.
 Interested?
-Find us on Handshake!
+Submit an application through our Services Portal!
 Additional information can also be found here.

 DSP Student Workers - There are up to six student workers on staff for the DSP main office at any given time.
 These positions range from front desk work to notetaking and payroll assistance to training students in adaptive technology.
 All positions pay at a rate of $15/hour.
 If we're hiring, you'll find the job descriptions posted to DSP's Handshake.